Updated: 2022/Sep/29

 compile-time default.

-value that specifies the maximum size of the created heap.
+32-bit unsigned integer value that specifies the maximum size of

-each page in SQLITE_CONFIG_PAGECACHE.
-The amount of extra space
+SQLITE_CONFIG_PAGECACHE.
+The amount of extra space required can

-required can change depending on the compiler, target platform,
+change depending on the compiler, target platform, and SQLite

-parameter which is an unsigned integer and sets the "Minimum PMA
+an unsigned integer and sets the "Minimum PMA Size" for the

-Size" for the multithreaded sorter to that integer.
-The default
+multithreaded sorter to that integer.
+The default minimum PMA

-minimum PMA Size is set by the SQLITE_SORTER_PMASZ compile-time
+Size is set by the SQLITE_SORTER_PMASZ compile-time option.
+New

-option.
-New threads are launched to help with sort operations
+threads are launched to help with sort operations when

 command) and the amount of content to be sorted exceeds the page